Legal language - We try to explain any legal language as we go along, but there is also a ‘What does it mean?’ section at the end.

 If the defendant is liable, the value of damages (quantum) has to be assessed.
 If you have lost nothing and are just annoyed, there is probably no point in suing.

 Quantum is assessed differently in different sorts of claims.
-We cover what you can claim for, and how to prepare your evidence on liability and quantum in more detail in our guide on Evidence.
+We explain what you can claim for in Claimants – how to start a civil claim.

 Quick check – What do I have to prove?